On a Subposet of the Tamari Lattice: The Comb Poset and Distributivity

-The reduced parenthesization of this tree has four elements, given by $a_1$, $((a_2a_3)a_4)$, $(a_5a_6)$, and $a_7$.
-Note that $a_n$ by itself is always an element of the reduced parenthesization of any tree in $\mathbb{T}_n$. \end{example}

-\begin{prop} Given the leaves $a_1, a_2, \ldots, a_n$ in that order, a parenthesization of $a_1,a_2,\ldots,a_n$ is the reduced parenthesization for some tree $T \in \mathbb{T}_n$ iff the two following conditions hold: $a_n$ is not enclosed by any parenthesis pair, and each pair of parentheses encloses precisely two \textbf{factors} within it (which we shall call the \textbf{left factor} and the \textbf{right factor}). \end{prop} \begin{remark}All $n$-leaf binary trees have a unique reduced parenthesization, since there is a bijection between the full parenthesization of a tree $T$ and its reduced parenthesization.
+\begin{remark}All $n$-leaf binary trees have a unique reduced parenthesization, since there is a bijection between the full parenthesization of a tree $T$ and its reduced parenthesization.
 The full parenthesization is recovered by pairing the two rightmost elements of $RP_T$ successively. \end{remark}

-\begin{remark} If two pairs of parentheses $J_1$ and $J_2$ enclose the same two factors in the same order, then the internal parenthesization of $J_1$ and $J_2$ must be the same.
-Definition \ref{defn: reduced parenthesization} then implies that, if $RP_{T_1} \subset RP_{T_2}$, then each of the parenthesis pairs common to the two reduced parenthesizations also has the \emph{same} factors in both $RP_{T_1}$ and $RP_{T_2}$. \end{remark}